‘Best Super Eagles performance in recent years’ – Oliseh reacts to Afcon win over Egypt

 “At this rate, we can be extremely optimistic my people.
 Moses Simon player of the match?”

-Nigeria battle Sudan for their next group outing on Saturday, after the Falcons of Jediane settled for a goalless draw against Guinea-Bissau in their opening match.
+The Super Eagles battle Sudan in their next group outing on Saturday, after the Falcons of Jediane settled for a goalless draw against Guinea-Bissau in Tuesday's opening match.